Battle of Kiev (1941): June and July

 After the start of Operation Barbarossa on 22 June 1941, Army Group South attacked Ukraine.
 The Red Army forces in this area put up a strong defense and despite a shortage of fuel and ammunition, they were ordered by the high command to carry out immediate counter-attacks.
 The 13th and 14th Panzer Divisions overcame this defense, and captured Lutsk on 26 June.
 Panzer Group 1 was the armored spearhead of Army Group South, and was thought to be in an ideal position to advance towards Kiev via Rivne.
 Meanwhile, Kirponos was trying to mount a concentrated counterattack.
 Commencement of his counter-attack on 26 June led to an armored battle of unprecedented scale between more than 2,000 tanks on a 70-kilometer front line.
-The inexperience of the Red Army officers in controlling the mass of armored forces, contributed to the failure of this counter-attack, and resulted in destruction of many Soviet reserves in the region.
+The inexperience of the Red Army officers in controlling the mass of armored forces contributed to the failure of this counter-attack, and resulted in destruction of many Soviet reserves in the region.
 German forces also sustained heavy casualties however, and Army Group South thus lagged behind the rest of the advancing German forces.

 On 30 June, Lvov was captured by the German 17th Army.
-On the same day, the ineffectiveness of earlier counter-attacks caused Stavka to order Kirponos to withdraw his forces to new defensive positions by 9 July, in the fortified areas of Korosten, Novgorod-Volynski and Letychiv along the 1939 Soviet-Polish border, known as the Stalin Line.
+On the same day, the ineffectiveness of earlier counter-attacks caused Stavka to order Kirponos to withdraw his forces to new defensive positions by 9 July, in the fortified areas of Korosten, Novgorod-Volynski and Letychiv near the 1939 Soviet-Polish border, known as the Stalin Line.
 Despite the delay in the advance of the German III Motorized Corps from the Kirponos counterattack, by the arrival of the 11th Panzer Division at Berdichev on 7 July, the Stalin line was also broken and a gap was created between the Soviet 5th and 6th Armies south of Novgorod-Volynski.